Three Days (of Hamlet): Synopsis

 The film builds on its main structure of on-stage happenings by juxtaposing stories from the players.
 Hyde-White weaves his own personal dramatic narrative about "Fathers and Sons" as he recalls stories from his childhood as the son of the well-known British actor Wilfrid Hyde-White.
 At times, particularly when the character of Hamlet experiences the visitations from his father's ghost, King Hamlet, the line of what is theatre and what is real life is purposely deconstructed, and what happens onstage is commented on offstage, to achieve a self-reflective dynamic.

 Reception

-The film received generally negative reviews.
+The film received some excellent reviews, won awards at three film festivals, including Carmel (2012) and played on Amazon Prime.